zaxymelkt/kny/content/Systems - Universal/Combat/Combat System.md

 Time: 1s
 Effect: Reduce Damage otherwise taken by 5.

+##### Dodge

+Time: 1.5s
+Effect: Attempt to Reduce Damage to 0 by evading an attack.
+Dodge SPD is required to be within 5 of the attack to Dodge.
+Move up to half your MD in distance to evade an attack.

+##### Jump

+Time: 2s
+Effect: Jump up to half your STR as MD in distance.

 ##### Attack

 Time: 1s
 Effect: Use any single basic, punch, kick, stab, etc.

 > [!Example] Basic Turn Example
 > Noritoshi dashes forward at 30 SPD, moving their Nichirin to block the incoming strike; sending a downward vertical slash in response.